mkadit/arch-setup/config/nvim/README.md

 Open up vim, if you choose to open it with no file then a startup page will show up consisting of the files in your current directory, history of opened files, bookmarked files, and sessions.
-Open up a file by either selecting a file/session, or if you would use Fern to open a tree explorer by pressing `<leader>n` or if you know where the file is use FZF and search for the file by pressing `<leader>fi` and choose the file you want to edit.
+Open up a file by either selecting a file/session, or if you would use Defx to open a tree explorer by pressing `<leader>n` or if you know where the file is use FZF and search for the file by pressing `<leader>fi` and choose the file you want to edit.